 The many and varied hazards that are outdoor cat problems make it almost obligatory to keep cats in.
 But it isn’t as black and white as that.
 There is a risk-reward decision to make.
 In a quiet area with little traffic for a cat that is old and does not go far and which has received vaccinations when young the risk of being harmed is much lower.
-In fact the risk can be no more than if the cat was a full-time indoor cat.
+In fact, the risk can be no more than if the cat was a full-time indoor cat.

-At the opposite end of the spectrum the irresponsible owner of a young, unneutered, male domestic cat that wanders and is virtually a stray cat will face considerable risk of injury and irritate some neighbours hugely.
+At the opposite end of the spectrum the irresponsible owner of a young, unneutered, male domestic cat that wanders and is virtually a stray cat will face considerable risk of injury and may irritate some neighbours.
 I would argue that this cat should be neutered (see neutering cats) and then either trained to use a leash, is supervised on short visits outside (possible but difficult) or an enclosure built.

 Outdoor cat problems – photos: both published under creative commons Attribution 2.0 Generic creative commons licenses.